the-jokerS90/Getting-and-Cleaning-Data-Final-Proyect/README.md

 run_analysis.R contains the script used to resolve the Course Final Proyect.

 run_analysis.txt contains a guideline for the script.
-Here you can find the script structured in text format, so it is easier to understand (comments are guiding along the script) how the script funcion.
+Here you can find the script structured in text format, so it is easier to understand (comments are guiding along the script) how the script functions.

 codebook.md is the file where you can find a codebook for all the important variables used in the script, and its main transformations.